berryq460/TKHFinalProjectPhase1/README.md

 # TKH Final Project Phase 1 - "Plant-o-pedia" :herb:

 1. Name: Plant-o-pedia
-2. Features:  Plant locator from all around the world!
-See what the weather and location is like where these plants inhabit and where on the map it’s located.
+2. Features:  Learn about plants from from all around the world!
+See what the weather and location is like where different species of plants inhabit and where on the map it’s located.

 ![Plant-o-pedia (2)](https://user-images.githubusercontent.com/24463725/100668081-5b196a00-3329-11eb-86ab-9981adc86895.png)

-Function: Our goal is to help users (specifically garden or agricultural enthusiasts) learn about different plants in different parts of the world and they learn about the characteristics
+Function: Our goal is to help users (specifically garden or agricultural enthusiasts) learn about different plants in different parts of the world.
+Users will also learn about the weather conditions necessary for these species of plants to thrive.

-We will have an autocomplete search bar where the user inputs a plant name, finds out about the species, location on the map, and the weather of that environment that makes this location a prime area for growth for that plant.

 3. Wireframes:
 Figma --> https://www.figma.com/file/lEanIOQ1addU9STEwMIujZ/Plantopedia?node-id=1%3A15